 Using our measure of competence, we find strong evidence of cozy arrangements prior to the quota, with mediocre leaders selecting mediocre followers.
 So what happened after the quota?

 Within each local party, we compare the proportion of competent politicians in elections after the quota to the 1991 level.
-The figure below show some striking results.
+The figure below shows some striking results.
 The left panel illustrates our estimates for politicians of both genders with black dots showing the change in the proportion of competent representatives in a party which is forced to increase their share of women (by 100 percentage points).
 The right panel splits the results by men and women (blue dots for men and pink dots for women).
 It shows distinctly that the average competence of male politicians increased in the places where the quota had a larger impact, and that the effect is concentrated to the three elections following the quota.
 On average, a higher female representation by 10 percentage points raised the proportion of competent men by 3 percentage points!
 For the competence of women, we observe little discernible effect.

 Figure 1.
 Estimated impact of the gender quota on the fractions of competent politicians (left) and competent men and women separately (right)